-It’s Now is a public art mural project designed by artists at Stateville and artist Aaron Hughes and painted by community members in two Chicago neighborhoods where the work was installed.
+It’s Now is a public mural project designed by artists at Stateville with artist Aaron Hughes and painted by community members in two Chicago neighborhoods where the work was installed.

 2017: NORTH LAWNDALE

-In the fall 2016, artist Aaron Hughes taught a class at Stateville called “Drawing the Personal, Printing the Public.”
-Seven artists learned printmaking (a technique that was last taught at Stateville more than a decade ago by Dr. Margaret Burroughs).
-They created image, text and pattern-based works with the intention of collaging and expanding the work for public spaces.
-In the spring of 2017, a UIC class taught by William Estrada put the work into action.
-Work made at Stateville was designed into a mural by Aaron Hughes and was painted on sheets of plywood by students and community members on May 6th in North Lawndale.
+In the fall of 2016, artist Aaron Hughes taught a class at Stateville called “Drawing the Personal, Printing the Public.”
+Seven artists learned printmaking, a technique that was last taught at Stateville more than a decade earlier by Dr. Margaret Burroughs.
+They created image, text, and pattern-based works with the intention of collaging and expanding the work for public spaces.
+In the spring of 2017, a UIC class taught by William Estrada further developed the project.
+The work made at Stateville was enlarged into a mural design, which was then painted on sheets of plywood by Aaron Hughes, students, and community members on May 6th in North Lawndale.
 The next week we hosted a BBQ and celebration of the new mural.
-Damon Locks DJed; Marvin Tate and other performers read poetry and performed; William Estrada facilitated screen printing with his Mobile Street Art Cart; and local chef Skyler Dees cooked up the delicious food.
+Damon Locks DJed; Marvin Tate and other performers read poetry and performed; William Estrada facilitated screen printing with his Mobile Street Art Cart; and local chef, Skyler Dees, cooked up the delicious food.

-This event was made possible by a partnership between Prison + Neighborhood Arts Project and Benny Lee and members of the National Alliance for the Empowerment of the Formerly Incarcerated; all the members of Men Making a Difference; University of Illinois Chicago Museum + Exhibition Studies program; WizeupRizeup; and Frank Latin, Skyler Dees, Jason LaFountain, Aaron Hughes, and William Estrada.
-Therese Quinn, Anthony Stepter, Joe Troutman, Chelsea Ridley, Jonathan Kelley, Ayana Chavis and Noora Al Balushi, Amruta Patel, Elena Bulgarella and Christopher Bernu.
+This event was made possible by a partnership between Prison + Neighborhood Arts Project and Benny Lee and members of the National Alliance for the Empowerment of the Formerly Incarcerated; all the members of Men Making a Difference; the University of Illinois Chicago Museum + Exhibition Studies program; WizeupRizeup; Frank Latin, Skyler Dees, Jason LaFountain, Aaron Hughes, William Estrada, Therese Quinn, Anthony Stepter, Joe Troutman, Chelsea Ridley, Jonathan Kelley, Ayana Chavis and Noora Al Balushi, Amruta Patel, Elena Bulgarella and Christopher Bernu.